Cold wave of January 1977: The South

 In Tennessee, the Public Service Commission estimating that approximately 100,000 people would be forced to miss a day of work due to closures, while nearly 2,000 people in southern West Virginia were left without heat as a result of interruption of natural gas service.

 Every day of January 1977 was below average in Raleigh, North Carolina, and the city experienced its coldest winter on record, with January being 14.4 F-change below average.
 The temperature stayed below freezing from the night of January 16 until January 20, and the temperature fell below zero Fahrenheit for one of the few times in the city's history.

 Midwest

 January 1977 is the coldest month on record in the state of Ohio, with an average temperature of 11.9 F. Snowfall was above average throughout the month and the all-time record low of -25 F was set in Cincinnati.
 The Ohio River froze solid for the first time since 1918, halting commercial shipping for weeks.
 Some parts of northern Ohio stayed below freezing for the entire month.
 Temperatures did not rise above freezing the entire month in a swath from eastern Iowa to western Pennsylvania northward.

-The cold wave was named the top story of 1977 in the Associated Press' annual poll of the year's biggest news stories.
+The cold wave was named the top story of 1977 in the Associated Press's annual poll of the year's biggest news stories.